Conservative State Value Estimation for Offline Reinforcement Learning: Related work

-\textbf{Model-based algorithms:} Model-based offline RL learns the dynamics model from the static dataset and uses it to quantify uncertainty ~\citep{yu2020mopo}, data augmentation~\citep{yu2021combo} with roll-outs, or planning~\citep{morel, chen2021offline}.
-Such methods typically rely on wide data coverage when planning and data augmentation with roll-outs, and low model estimation error when estimating uncertainty, which is often difficult to satisfy in reality and leads to policy instability.
+\textbf{Model-Based Algorithms:} Model-based offline RL learns the dynamics model from the static dataset and uses it to quantify uncertainty ~\citep{yu2020mopo}, data augmentation~\citep{yu2021combo} with roll-outs, or planning~\citep{morel, chen2021offline}.
+Such methods typically rely on wide data coverage when planning and data augmentation with roll-outs, and low model estimation error when estimating uncertainty, which is difficult to satisfy in reality and leads to policy instability.
 Instead, we use the model to sample the next-step states only reachable from data, which has no such strict requirements on data coverage or model bias.

-\textbf{Theoretical results:} Our theoretical results are derived from conservative Q-value estimation (CQL) and safe policy improvement \citep{laroche2019safe}.
-Besides, COMBO~\citep{yu2021combo} gives a result of conservative but tighter value estimation than CQL, when dataset is augmented with model-based roll-outs.
-Compared to our result, COMBO's lower bounds additionally assume same initial state distribution which may not always satisfy in continuous control.
+\textbf{Theoretical Results:} Our theoretical results are derived from conservative Q-value estimation (CQL) and safe policy improvement \citep{laroche2019safe}.
+Compared to offline policy evaluation\citep{gelada2019off}, which aims to provide a better estimation of the value function, we focus on providing a better lower bound.
+Additionally, hen the dataset is augmented with model-based roll-outs, COMBO~\citep{yu2021combo} provides a more conservative yet tighter value estimation than CQL.
+CSVE achives the same lower bounds as COMBO but under more general state distributions.